The Complete 2026 Guide to Trade Show Booth Furniture & Registration Setup in Dallas-Fort Worth

 Pull People In

-Lounge furniture should:
+Lounge furniture rentals should:

 • Sit slightly inside the booth